 2. Use rope grab with only compatible lanyards and rope sizes.
-Alternate lanyards may not properly absorb the weight and shock from a fall and in turn fail to catch.
+Alternate lanyards may not properly absorb the weight and shock from a fall and, in turn, fail to catch.
 The wrong size rope will not allow the rope grab’s teeth to clamp down and deem the rope grab as useless.

 1. Don’t grab the device.
 Instead, grab the lanyard.
 Use this to move you up and down.
-Otherwise, the rope grab might be defeated by the position you have grabbed, wether that is above the device or on the actual device itself.
+Otherwise, the rope grab might be defeated by the position you have grabbed, whether that is above the device or on the actual device itself.

 2. Don’t put the device on upside down.
-Most devices come with an arrow showing you which way is the correct way to attach the device.
+Most devices come with an arrow showing you which is the correct way to attach the device.
 The rope grab is totally useless if it is put on incorrectly.

 3. Don’t use the device after someone has taken a fall on it.
 We mentioned this earlier, but every piece of gear must be retired after someone has fallen on it.
-Some equipment might not be noticeably compromised after a fall, but indeed have something problematic.
+Some equipment might not be noticeably compromised after a fall, but will have something problematic.